 Various Permit Applications:

-If your plans are approved, the DPC will notify you by phone or postcard.
+If your plans are approved, the Plans Router Coordinator will notify you by phone or email.
 You may then speak with our permit processing staff to determine fees due.
-If your plans are not approved, you will be notified by that department and you will be asked to make the necessary revisions and resubmit them for approval.
+If your plans are not approved, you will be notified by that department/division and you will be asked to make the necessary revisions and resubmit them for review.
 If you had an over-the-counter review, you may request to have your plans reviewed over-the-counter once again.
-If your plans were submitted for a review they must be submitted for behind-the-counter review once again, it should take less time to review these resubmitted plans.
+If your plans were submitted for a review, they probably need to be submitted for behind-the-counter review once again, it usually take less time to review these resubmitted plans.
 Again, plan complexity and completeness, in addition to work load, determine the amount of time it will take to review your plans.
-Note: Typically, contractors will average two plan submissions (one initial submission and one revision).
-This includes the Plans Examiner’s recommendations for modifications in order to ensure code compliance.
+Note: Typically, projects will average three (3) plan submissions (one initial submission and two revisions).
+This includes the Plans Examiner’s request for modifications in order to ensure code compliance.
 To keep the number of plans revisions to a minimum, we highly recommend that you submit complete plans.
 Finally, please note that if your plan revision also includes a change to the square footage (resulting in changes to the initially estimated materials, fixtures and labor), permit fees (e.g., building, electrical) will be changed accordingly to reflect your plan changes.

 Our Permit Processing staff will issue you a permit based upon whether you are a contractor or property owner.
 If you are a contractor you must present a valid contractor license and a current City of Pasadena business license (you may apply for one at our permit processing counter or at Municipal Services which is located at 100 N. Garfield, room 121 if you haven’t obtained one already.
 Licenses are issued and renewed on an annual basis to Pasadena based contractors.
 Outside based contractors may purchase or renew either a 3 month, 6 month or annual license.
 Fees are based on state license classification and the length of time purchased).
 You must also carry the appropriate workmen’s compensation insurance.
 Finally, the permit processing staff will check that you are an authorized individual to use the contractor license you have presented.
 The information you provide will be verified through the California Contractors State License Board.
 Property owners applying for permits to do the work themselves can obtain a permit without the same requirements for contractors.
 Additionally, property owners who obtain permits and then hire unlicensed workers will be required to provide Workers’ Compensation Insurance and are subject to other liabilities.
 The Permit Center highly recommends that you hire a licensed contractor.
-Your permit is printed on card stock, on the back of which is your inspection card.
-This card must be posted on the job site at all times so that it is available to the inspectors who make inspections at your job site.
+A copy of the permit and an inspection card/folder will be given to you at the time of issuance.
+This card/folder and the copy of the permit must be posted on the job site at all times so that it is available to the inspectors who make inspections at your job site.

-Once you receive your permit, you may work on the project.
+Once you receive your permit, you may work on the project within the permitted scope of work.
 Depending upon the complexity of your project while building, remodeling, or improving, you will need to call the Building Inspector to inspect your work as you complete various stages of your project.

 If the project has not met certain requirements and does not pass final inspection you have the option of applying for a Temporary Certificate of Occupancy (TCO).
 A TCO may be issued if there are no outstanding life/safety issues as determined by the Building inspector.
-Once this is determined all departments will conduct an inspection and indicate approval for a TCO on the building inspection card.
+Once this is determined all departments will conduct an inspection and indicate approval for a TCO on the building inspection card/folder.
 A processing fee will be collected at the time the TCO is issued.
 If the project has not been completed by the expiration date you will be required to pay additional charges for an extension.
 In some instances a deposit may be collected to ensure completion of outstanding requirements.
 The City will use the deposit to complete the work if the permit holder fails to do so.
 The amount of the deposit will be determined by the City and is due upon issuance of the Temporary Certificate of Occupancy.
 A refund of the deposit and less any additional charges will be processed at the time of Certificate of Occupancy issuance.
-Please bring an application, the activity number and inspection card for verification.
-The Certificate of Occupancy will be issued within 24 hours of final approval.
+Please bring inspection card/folder for verification, and visit the Permit Center to apply for a TCO.
+The Temporary Certificate of Occupancy will be issued within 24 hours of final approval.